obadah-nawafleh/test1/README2.md

 ### Functional Requirements
 + **Embedded firmware will measure these parameters**:
-  - Time in seconds based on time measuring signal to measure trip time with high accuracy & maximum permissible error that meets OIML R-21 standards.
+  - Trip time in seconds based on time measuring signal to measure trip time with high accuracy & maximum permissible error that meets OIML R-21 standards.
-  - Distance pulses from external test connector or external VSS sensor to measure trip distance with high accuracy & maximum permissible error that meet OIML R-21 standards depending on car K-Constant.
+  - Trip distance in meters based on distance measuring signal to measure trip distance with high accuracy & maximum permissible error that meets OIML R-21 standards depending on car K-Constant.
 + **Embedded firmware will calculate the fare depending on**:
   - Measured trip time in seconds.
   - Measured trip distance in meters.